thisissrividya-design/company-data-processing-system/README.md

 # Comapany data processing system
-this project id developed using python
+this project is developed using python
 ## Features
 - OOP (Classes and Objects)
 - Inheritance